-- Strong jaws – Their jaws are like scissors with a mouth full of sharp teeth that can make them seem quite intimating at times.
+- Strong jaws – Their jaws are like scissors with a mouth full of sharp teeth that can make them seem quite intimidating at times.
 However, there is nothing to worry about as they are complete sweethearts who would never hurt someone.

 Personality and Temperament

 Like all Spaniels, the Sprockers are loyal dogs, deeply devoted to their human.
-By nature, they are quite athletic and therefore outgoing and social creatures that love to play around.
+By nature, they are quite athletic and outgoing and social creatures that love to play around.

 Around their human, they are known to be silly and goofy but leave them alone for one minute and they will waste no time in conjuring up something mischievous.